CoderDojoBrighton/christmas-projects/content/docs/python/christmas-tree/_index.md

 t.speed(2)
 ```

-Finally, to keep the window open, we will need to call a function call `mainloop` from the `turtle` library.
+Finally, to keep the window open, we will need to call a function call `done` from the `turtle` library.

 {{% hint info %}}
 **Note**: